Taxation in Ireland

 What is Pay-Related Social Insurance (PRSI)?

 PRSI is a contribution, calculated on a percentage of your earnings and is paid into the Social Insurance Fund.
 It is collected by your employer through the PAYE system and your employer also makes PRSI contributions on your behalf.
-Your PRSI contributions may entitle you to claim a wide range of benefits from the Department of Social Protection (DSP), such as Jobseeker’s Benefit, Illness Benefit and State Pensions.
+Your PRSI contributions may entitle you to claim a wide range of benefits from the Department of Employment Affairs and Social Protection (DEASP), such as Jobseeker’s Benefit, Illness Benefit and State Pensions.
 Generally, all employees (aged over 16 and under 66) pay PRSI.

-Further information relating to PRSI is available from the Department of Social Protection website on www.welfare.ie
+Further information relating to PRSI is available from the Department of Employment Affairs and Social Protection website on www.welfare.ie

 What is the Universal Social Charge (USC)?